 Marketers might not be the only people in your company who produce content.
 In fact, at some companies, sales reps and sales support employees create much more content than marketing.

 But every minute a sales rep spends creating content is a minute they're not selling, so you don't need to turn your sales team into full-time content creators.
-But reps do have a good understanding of the customer and what their challenges are - which means they can be a big help in creating personalised, relevant, content.
-When developing sales enablement content, make sure the marketing team works closely with sales to ensure what they're producing is actually valuable to your potential customers.
+However, reps do have a good understanding of the customer and their challenges - which means they can help create personalised, relevant content.
+When developing sales enablement content, ensure the marketing team works closely with sales to ensure that what they produce is valuable to your potential customers.

 You should conduct a content audit alongside the content creation process.
-Even if your company hasn't explicitly worked with content before, it's likely you already have lots of it available - for example, brochures, product guides and price lists.
-By assessing what you already have and gathering it in one place, you can simultaneously discover what you need to work on and make it easier for reps to find relevant content.
+Even if your company hasn't explicitly worked with content before, you likely already have lots of it available—for example, brochures, product guides, and price lists.
+By assessing what you already have and gathering it in one place, you can discover what you need to work on and make it easier for reps to find relevant content.

 Examples of relevant sales content that must be audited and organised are: